 The district uses SchoolMessenger for district phone communication.
 SchoolMessenger will leave voicemails.
 To ensure delivery of the message, please set up voicemail on your phone.
 Additionally, please update your child's school of any changes in contact information.

 Family and Medical Information

-Parents should immediately notify the school office when there are any changes in a student’s address, phone number, or any other information, which is included on the Family Information Sheet or the Emergency Medical Form.
+Parents should immediately notify the school office when there are any changes in a student’s address, phone number, or any other information, which is included on the online registration form.